wschpero/wschpero.github.io/README.md

 * Built with [Bootstrap 3.0](http://getbootstrap.com).
 * Powered by [Jekyll](http://jekyllrb.com).

-Be sure to change the Google Analytics `TAG_ID' in `_includes/analytics.html` if you fork or otherwise use this code for your website.
+Be sure to change the Google Analytics `TAG_ID` in `_includes/analytics.html` if you fork or otherwise use this code for your website.

 ```html
 <!-- Google tag (gtag.js) -->